TATTOO Aftercare

 Saniderm is a clear, adhesive bandage that protects your tattoo from bacteria and friction.
 This method may be better for those who are more at-risk of coming into contact with harmful bacteria (travel, pets, jobs, etc).

-Aftercare FAQ
+Aftercare Products

 For larger, multi-session tattoos: buying your own aftercare products ahead of time is highly encouraged!

-• I’m happy to offer 1 free touch-up within a year of your appointment; small touch-ups are always free when they’re done at the same time as a new tattoo.
+I offer 1 free touch-up within a year of your appointment.
+Small touch-ups are always free when they’re done at the same time as a new tattoo.
+After 1 year (without a new tattoo appointment), there is a set-up fee of $50.